Tear gas hurled in Albania at Bosnian Serb singer's concert

 Most Western nations have recognized Kosovo, but Serbia and its allies Russia and China do not.
 Tensions over Kosovo remain a source of volatility in the Balkans.

-Bregovic visited Albania in 2006 and held a concert, also receiving a symbolic key to Tirana by mayor Edi Rama, who is now Albania’s prime minister.
+Bregovic visited Albania in 2006 and held a concert, also receiving a symbolic key to Tirana by Rama, who was mayor at the time.
 His presence then didn't spark a backlash.

+Kosovo's Self-Determination Movement branch in Albania denied claims in the local media it had organized the tear gas incident.
+Days earlier, its supporters had protested Bregovic's participation in the festival in Korca.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.